vzool/docs/api/reference.md

 GET /[project]/users/[id]/revisions
 ```

-Returns a list of revisions for a single user.
+Returns a list of revisions for an user.

 #### Get User Revision